Minimalism and Social Media – What Happens When you Unfollow Everyone?

 Why Social Media Sucks?

 I rarely use Twitter and Instagram.
-The main platform that draws my attention and it wastes my time is Facebook, probably because most of my friends are using it.
+The main platform that draws my attention and wastes my time is Facebook, probably because most of my friends are using it.
 I’ve deleted my Facebook account several times in the past.
-I’ve applied things that are quite obvious: deleting the apps on my phone and using blocking software on my PC.
+I’ve applied things that are quite obvious: deleting the apps on my phone and using software that blocks Facebook on my PC.
 The results were temporary.

 How To Cure Yourself Of Social Media Addiction?

-What happens when you write a comment under someone’s post?
 You’ll most probably get a response to that comment.
 Unless your comment is inappropriate or the person is playing hard to get.
 Either way, you will eagerly wait to see what will be the reaction of the person.
 Even if there is zero reaction.

 And what happens when you get a response?
 Your tiny planet notification gets a little 1 and you’re eager to click it:

 Of course, you don’t want to disappoint your friends.
 That’s why you keep replying to all of the comments that are pilling up.
 Until you know what’s happening, you’ve wasted an hour.

 I don’t post comments under posts, at all.
 So, if I sometimes see something cool, something I really like, I simply click the like button.
 It’s simple as that.
-This gives me an advantage when I see the person posted the link, picture, or whatever.
+This gives me an advantage when I see the person posted the link, picture, or whatever in real life.
 I can actually ask them about this and we can have a decent conversation in person.

 Ok, post from time to time.